GustavoHBDuarte/Metabolomics_PK_proj/README.md

 ## Datasets

 * The datasets used for this project refers to a Liquid Chromatograpy Mass Spectrometry (LC-MS) metabolite profiling experiment in predose human serum specimens, where raw acquisition files will be available on: www.ebi.ac.uk/metabolights/MTBLS3128.

+* In this experiment AUC values ranged from 73.59 to 483.40 ng h/mL whereas C<sub>max</sub> ranged from 6.63 to 54.12 ng/mL.

 * From .raw instrument experiment files, data were processed using *ProgenesisQI* software generating a .csv file with aligned LC-MS molecular features as well as other experiment-related information.
 Each molecular feature corresponds to a chemical compound detected in the above mentioned experiment and will be used as atributtes/features for machine learning modeling.